Semant1ka/backend-challenge/README.md

 When you're done, please open a pull request in this repository and we'll take a look!
 Expect us to give some feedback and ask questions to better understand your thought process.

 ### Important Notes
 - Please don't spend too long on this!
-Like *maximum* spend less than a day.
+Please spend less than 1 working day.
 - Please reach out to anson@ada.support and shihan@ada.support if you have any questions whatsoever!
 This should be fun and not stressful.
 - We intentionally left things somewhat ambiguous so that you can be creative.
 If you'd rather have things specified closely, we can give you more guidance.
 Just ask!
-- Feel free to use any technology that you'd like, though we recommend Python
+- Feel free to use any technology and programming language that you'd like

 ## Specifications